Jennifer Winget Starrer Bepannaah's NEW PROMO Is Out & We Can't Wait To Watch It!

 Were Zoya & Aditya’s Partners Cheating?

-But Jennifer (Zoya) is confident that her husband can't cheat her.
-But, she wants to know if he is not disloyal, why they (Aditya's wife and her husband) were seen holding hands.
+But Jennifer (Zoya) is confident that her husband did not cheat her.
+But, she wants to know why they (Aditya's wife and her husband) were seen holding hands.

 Bepannaah Mystery

-Are Aditya's wife and Zoya's husband had a past connection?
+Did Aditya's wife and Zoya's husband have a past connection?
 Will Zoya and Aditya find the truth behind the mystery [as they saw their partners (dead bodies) holding hands]?
 Well, to get the answers, we will have to wait for the show to be aired!

 Jennifer’s New Show’s Promo